 Planned learning activities and teaching methods

 Learning outcomes of the course unit: Laboratory exercise - 4 lessons per week.
 The LMS Moodle e-learning system is available to lecturers and students.

 Assesment methods and criteria linked to learning outcomes

 During the practical exercises the students' knowledge will be checked in the form of control questions from the teacher.
 Protocols for individual exercises will then be developed.
 Protocols will be reviewed.
 Overall assessment will take into account the student's access during the exercise and also the quality of the elaboration of partial protocols.
 At the end of the course, students will pass a credit test, which must be at least 50%.

 Language of instruction

-5. Use of mobile analytics for soil analysis.
+2. Sampling of soil, using mobile analytics for soil analysis.

 Specification of controlled education, way of implementation and compensation for absences